 Dive Map of Puerto Galera

-There are a number of thrilling dive sites to be experienced in Puerto Galera thanks to the area’s strong currents, impressive visibility and deep blue waters, not to mention the location at the Verde Island passage where an abundance of fish are known to be.
+The thrilling dive sites to be experienced in Puerto Galera thanks are due thanks to the area’s strong currents, impressive visibility and deep blue waters, not to mention the location at the Verde Island passage where an abundance of fish are known to be.

 Hole in the Wall

 As the name suggests, this site features an enjoyable swim through a short tunnel at manageable depths of between 8 and 18 metres.
 The dive site is very welcoming to all levels of divers and is a must for budding underwater photographers due to a large variety of colourful underwater life.
 Puffer fish, parrot fish and frogfish are all common sightings.